algosup/2023-2024-project-4-sportshield-team-2/Documents/Functional/functionalSpecifications.md

 | <img alt="Bill Picture" src="Img/william_greener.png" style="max-width: 200px;"> | **Description:**<br>A seasoned adventurer, embodies the spirit of freedom and adventure as he stands tall on the golden sands of the Canary Islands.
 He eagerly awaits the beckoning waves, ready to embrace the thrill of surfing beneath the warm, tropical sun.<br><br>**Frequence of use:** <br>- Often |

 #### Goals
-  - He wants to get used to use the project.
+  - He wants to get used to use the product.
   - He wants to secure his surf board.
   - He wants to be able to use it during an entire week-end or during his vacation in the Canary Islands.

 #### Challenges
-  - William needs a product which won't burn under the sun's heat of Canary islandes.
+  - William needs a product which won't burn under the sun's heat of Canary Islands.
   - He needs a product which won't often run out of battery.
   - He needs a durable and weatherproof device to withstand outdoor conditions (Water & Sand).